 Among the several Internet Security Suites available for the Windows operating system, is Kaspersky Internet Security (KIS).
 The latest version Kaspersky Internet Security is pretty impressive in terms of its effectiveness and easy-of-operation.

-In terms of features, Kaspersky Internet Security offers more protection than Kaspersky Anti-Virus – but less than what is offered by Kaspersky ONE or Kaspersky PURE does.
+In terms of features, Kaspersky Internet Security offers more protection than Kaspersky Anti-Virus – but less than what is offered by Kaspersky Total Security.
 But what is being offered by the Internet Security Suite, is more than enough to keep you fully protected on the Internet.
-Kaspersky Internet Security offers anti-virus, anti-spam, anti-phishing protection, firewall protection and more.
+Kaspersky Internet Security offers anti-virus, anti-spam, anti-phishing protection, firewall protection, anti-ransomware and more.
 Let us take a look at the features of this popular security suite.

 Kaspersky Internet Security Review

 The setup file is of size 160 MB.
 The installation is a breeze and went smoothly on my Windows x64.
 After installation, it’s a good idea to update the software and then restart the computer right away the first time.